Learn about unused credits and how to maximize use

-At Egencia for our own credits, we’re proactively working to refund, extend or utilize the credits we have to ensure we’re maximizing the value of our available credits.’
+At Egencia for our own credits, we’re proactively working to refund, extend or utilize the credits we have to make sure we’re maximizing the value of our available credits.’

 The next steps you can make

-If you have unused air credit, below some important next steps you can take to ensure you get the best your unused credit:
+If you have unused air credit, below some important next steps you can take to get the most value from your unused credit:

 - If you have a negotiated agreement, you should work directly with the airline to negotiate an extension or specific terms (meeting the needs of your organization) for unused credits.